An Introduction To Real-Time Subsurface Scattering

 Please note that I’ve spent a lot of time working with pre-integrated SSS, since it’s what we’ve always used in our engine at RAD.
 So it’s likely that the length of this list is a reflection of that, and that the list of downsides for the other techniques would be longer if I had more hands-on experience with them.

-• In practice, we found that using quad derivatives to compute the surface curvature produced poor results in some cases.
+In practice, we found that using quad derivatives to compute the surface curvature produced poor results in some cases.
 Eric mentioned this in his presentation, but quad derivatives will always produce values that are constant cross a triangle (you can actually see this quite clearly in the image that I used earlier).
 This means that you get a discontinuity at every triangle edge, which can manifest as a disconinuity in your diffuse shading.
 It’s not always noticeable, but when it is it can be quite distracting.
-You can actually see some of these artifacts in the images from the powerpoint slides if you look closely: diffuse artifacts from using quad derivatives These artifacts could also sometimes become even more noticeable due to vertex deformations from skinning and/or blend shapes, which was a real problem for using this on human faces.
+You can actually see some of these artifacts in the images from the powerpoint slides if you look closely: These artifacts could also sometimes become even more noticeable due to vertex deformations from skinning and/or blend shapes, which was a real problem for using this on human faces.
 For these reasons we almost always ended up using pre-calculated curvature maps instead of trying to compute the curvature on the fly.
 The results become incorrect under deformation or scaling, which is unfortunate.
 But we found it was more desirable to have smoother and more consistent results.

-• The original presentation and GPU Pro 2 article only explains how to handle lighting from point light sources.
+The original presentation and GPU Pro 2 article only explains how to handle lighting from point light sources.
 This means you’re on your own when it comes to figuring it out how to integrate it with baked lighting from lightmaps or probes, with the exception of the normal map prefiltering which works for any light source.
 While working on The Order I came up with a solution that worked with our (at the time) L2 spherical harmonics probes, which we explained in the course notes from our SIGGRAPH 2013 presentation.
 There’s also things you can do with spherical gaussians, but I’ll go into more detail about that in a follow-up post.
 Either way screen-space and texture-space diffusion can handle this naturally without any special considerations.

-• I haven’t thought about it too much, but as of right now I have no idea how you would integrate this technique with area lights using LTC’s or similar approaches.
+I haven’t thought about it too much, but as of right now I have no idea how you would integrate this technique with area lights using LTC’s or similar approaches.

-• Relying on a lookup texture can potentially be undesirable from a performance and shader architecture point of view.
+Relying on a lookup texture can potentially be undesirable from a performance and shader architecture point of view.
 On some hardware it can definitely be preferable to do a pile of math instead of a texture sample, but you can’t do that without fitting some kind of approximate curve to the pre-computed data.
 Angelo Pesce took a stab at doing this after the original SIGGRAPH presentation, and he shared his results in two blog posts.

-• For any particular diffusion profile, the technique requires two 2D lookup textures (or two fitted curves).
+For any particular diffusion profile, the technique requires two 2D lookup textures (or two fitted curves).
 This makes it difficult to support arbitrary diffusion profiles, since it would require generating custom lookup textures (or curves) for each material with a unique profile.
 Supporting a spatially-varying profile is even more challenging, since you would now need to interpolate between multiple textures or curves.
 Storing them as a bunch of 2D tables within the slices of a 3D texture is a doable (but expensive) option for achieving this.
 In a follow-up post I’ll talk a bit about a technique I came up with that side-steps this particular issue.

-• I’ve found the proposed solution for handling scattering within shadow penumbras to be difficult to work with in practice.
+I’ve found the proposed solution for handling scattering within shadow penumbras to be difficult to work with in practice.
 In particular I’m not sure that there’s a reliable way to estimate the penumbra width.
 Quad derivatives tend to produce poor results due to the reasons mentioned earlier, and the surface slope isn’t enough without also knowing the size of the “penumbra” that’s generated by filtering.
 And of course there’s not even a guarantee that you’ll be using a box filter for your shadow filtering, since it’s totally reasonable to use a Gaussian or some other kernel.
 Techniques that rely on dithering and TAA resolve would also completly break this, as would any techniques that approximate translucent shadows from things like hair (we’ve always done some tricks with VSM/MSM to approximate translucent shadows from hair).
 Even if you are able to perfectly reconstruct the penumbra size and the pixel’s position within it, you’re not even guaranteed that the penumbra will be wide enough to give you the appropriate scattering falloff.
 The Order was filled with close-up shots of faces with tight, detailed shadows.

-• Using pre-integrated diffusion based on curvature and \( N \cdot L \) means you’re making the assumption that the visibility to the light source is constant over the sphere.
+Using pre-integrated diffusion based on curvature and \( N \cdot L \) means you’re making the assumption that the visibility to the light source is constant over the sphere.
 This is obviously not always true when you have shadows.
 In fact it’s not even true for the simple case of a sphere, since a sphere will always shadow itself where \( N \cdot L \) is less than 0!
 Wide shadow penumbras and the penumbra diffusion approximation can hide the issues, but they’re always there.
 The worst case is something with relatively high curvature (or scattering distance) but a very tight penumbra.
 Here’s an example: What’s really ugly about this particular scenario is that the artifacts reveal the underlying topology of the mesh.
 We normally shade a virtual curved surface formed by smoothly interpolating vertex normals, but the depth rasterized into a shadow map follows the exact surface formed by the triangles.
 We often ran into this artifact on our faces when using tight shadows, particularly if the curvature map had too high of a value.

-• The proposed technique for handling small-scale scattering through bumps in the normal map is implicitly making some assumptions about the size of the features in said normal map.
+The proposed technique for handling small-scale scattering through bumps in the normal map is implicitly making some assumptions about the size of the features in said normal map.
 In general it works best when the normal map only contains small pore-level details, but in games it’s common to also bake larger-scale curvature into the normal map when transfering from a high-resolution sculpt to an in-game mesh.
 You may find that you get better results by separating these two things as “base” and “detail” normal maps, and only applying the pre-filtering to your detail map.
 We switched to doing this for Lone Echo, and while it’s more expensive we prefer the higher-quality results.
 It’s also possible to use a smaller tiling detail map instead for noisy pore-level details, which can certainly save some memory.

-• Like the other techniques mentioned in this article, you’ll need additional tech if you want to handle diffusion through thin surfaces like ears.
+Like the other techniques mentioned in this article, you’ll need additional tech if you want to handle diffusion through thin surfaces like ears.
 Our artists would sometimes try to fake this with pre-integrated SSS by making the curvature abnormally high, but this has the effect of flattening out the front-facing lighting (since it essentialy assumes the light has diffused everywhere on the sphere).

 Conclusion